kaylareopelle/2025-railsconf-opentelemetry-workshop/README.md

 # RailsConf 2025: OpenTelemetry Workshop

-**This repository is still a work in progress.**
+**This repository is still a work in progress.
+You may need to pull before the** **workshop to get the latest copy.**

-This repository accompanies a workshop that will be held at RailsConf 2025 in Philadelphia on July 9, 2025.
+This repository accompanies a workshop titled "How to instrument your Rails app with OpenTelemetry" that will be held at RailsConf 2025 in Philadelphia on July 9, 2025.

 ## Overview